FAQs ?

 Saxon Go-Go Boots

 As per above shoe version, I can make you these in off-the-peg sizes.
-Just need to know your size and how tall you would like them.
+I just need to know your shoe size and how tall you would like them.

 Elizabeth